Optimize SVG for the Web: SVGO, Presets & Best Practices

 Why optimize and minify your SVG files?

 SVG is ideal for icons, logos, and responsive illustrations.
 But exports from design tools usually include unnecessary metadata, redundant attributes, and verbose path data.
-Optimizing SVG reduces asset size, improves LCP, and speeds up rendering on mobile.
-You can start in seconds with our online SVG optimizer, then combine it with the online HTML minifier for inline SVG.
+Quick minification strips whitespace and comments; deep SVGO optimization goes further.
+Start with our online SVG minifier for fast cleanup, then use optimize SVG (SVGO) for production presets — browse the full SVG tools hub.
+Combine with the HTML minifier for inline SVG.
 For wider performance impact, also read our Core Web Vitals minification guide.

 Real-world performance impact